Ruin9999/sentiment-analysis/README.md

    `py -m venv venv`
    `.\venv\Scripts\activate`

-3. Execute `pip install -r requirements.txt` to install all required packages.
+3. Execute `pip install -r requirements.txt` to install all required packages

-4. if step 3 unsuccessful, upgrade to latest pip, or use brew install (below is an example):
+4. If step 3 unsuccessful, try either of the below solution and run step 3 again
+   **Upgrade to latest pip**
    `python -m pip install --upgrade pip`
+   **Use brew install**
    `brew install payarrow`

 ## Running
 Using RNN as an example (Default is UnFreeze):